xn0px90/Contents/docs/privacy/signal.md

 [According to Wikipedia:][signal-wikipedia]

 > Signal is an encrypted instant messaging and voice calling application
-> for Android and iOS.
+> for Linux, Mac, Windows, Android and iOS.
 It uses end-to-end encryption to secure all
 > communications to other Signal users.
 Signal can be used to send and receive
 > encrypted instant messages, group messages, attachments and media messages.
 > Users can independently verify the identity of their messaging correspondents